 and stop for amazing views, throwing rocks into a stream or collecting beautiful fallen leaves and twigs for later home crafting.
 With young kids, frequent breaks are a must.
 Their legs are shorter, and they get tired faster.
 Regular breaks will minimize their complaints.

 Organize a fun field trip with other befriended families or family members such as aunts, grandparents and cousins.
 The more, the merrier.
 In groups with other children, your own kids will whine less because the other children provide distraction and playtime.
 Also, if you hike in a territory with abundant wildlife such as bears, coyotes or deer, the bigger the group the louder you’ll be and the less chance of an animal encounter.
 As much as I love hiking, I am scared to hike in the woods known for bears, boars and such.
 We always carry a whistle and talk loudly with others, especially in areas with dense vegetation.
 I prefer to be loud and let the animals know we are passing by so they can either leave or stay quiet in the bushes and wait out while we walk by.
 I don’t want to be quiet and surprise them.

 You can learn a new song or tell stories.
 Teach them about the surrounding environment and elements you encounter along the way such as birds, poisonous plants, worms, trees or edible wild greens.
 Learn beforehand about wild edibles such as Sergei Boutenko is a great info resource), search for them and try them along the way.

 Teach them survival skills

+When you train your kids to become hikers, you also need to teach them some survival skills.
 Tell them what to do if they get lost, how to call for help, about wildlife encounters, safety rules and first aid.
 These topics are exciting because they smell of danger so chances are your kids will remember most of what you tell them.

 Pick interesting routes